 I’ve heard that birth partners may not be allowed in hospitals, is this the case in the UK?
 Why are these restrictions in place?
 Who will support me if I cannot bring my birth partner?

-Most units will still allow one birth partner to be present as long as they do not have Covid-19 however there is a possibility that visitor restrictions may be reintroduced in response to an increased local or national transmission risk.
+There is a possibility that visitor restrictions may be reintroduced in response to an increased local or national transmission risk.
 You will need to check the latest guidance for your local area.

 If you go into spontaneous labour your birth partner will accompany you to hospital and remain with you until the birth.